wingersoft/esp32-c3-oled-clock/README.md

 A beautiful, flicker-free digital clock for the LilyGo T-Display S3 (ESP32-S3) with large 75px font display, WiFi connectivity, and robust error handling.

 - **Fixed Blank Screen Issue:** Corrected the `TFT_eSPI` library setup to properly initialize the display.
-- **Display Rotation:** Added the ability to rotate the display 90 degrees to portrait mode.
-- **Centered Text:** The clock text is now correctly centered in portrait mode.
+- **Centered Text:** The clock text is centered in portrait mode.
 - **Self-Contained Project:** The `TFT_eSPI` configuration files are now included in the `src` directory, making the project easier to build.
+- **Dynamic Color Cycling:** Font color changes at configurable intervals (testing: every minute, production: every hour).

 ## Features